Rock-A-Nore

 Traditional Small-boat fishing fleets like this one are under threat across the UK.
 Despite this responsible and sustainable fishing practice, fish numbers are dwindling, and restrictive regulations threaten a way of life, culture, and heritage.
 Nevertheless, fishing continues throughout the year, but the visual landscape shifts as the tourist season commences, bringing an influx of colour and life.
 This, contrasting with the grit of the fishing industry, creates a fascinating visual harmony and is a living example of balance and diversity.

-For the past four years, I have walked this beach near my home, attempting to capture the essence of this contrasting and ever-changing demographic landscape.
-I have been so fortunate that many fishermen, residents, and day trippers have given me their time and permitted me to take their pictures which collectively have enriched this project beyond measure.
+For the past four years, I have walked this beach near my home, trying to capture the shifting contrasts of its ever changing community.
+I have been incredibly fortunate that so many fishermen, residents, and day trippers have given their time and allowed me to photograph them, which has enriched this project beyond measure.